Italy PM Monti says he will resign when budget passed

 Following a two-hour meeting with Napolitano, he warned that not approving the budget “would render more serious the government crisis, also at a European level,” and said that after it is approved, his resignation would be “irrevocable”.

-Leaders of both Berlusconi’s centre-right People of Freedom (PDL) party and the centre-left Democratic Party (PD), which is leading in the opinion polls, said they were willing to accelerate the passage of the budget.
+Leaders of both Berlusconi’s center-right People of Freedom (PDL) party and the center-left Democratic Party (PD), which is leading in the opinion polls, said they were willing to accelerate the passage of the budget.

 “Faced with the irresponsibility of the right that betrayed a commitment it made a year ago before the whole country...
 Monti responded with an act of dignity that we profoundly respect,” said PD leader Pier Luigi Bersani.